brownplt/iticse-in-flow-2014/report/sections/feedback.md

-Reviews are potentially valuable for students, because they may help them improve their artifacts or their performance.
-The process of reviewing is also helpful for the reviewer, because they learn how to critically assess and how to provide constructive feedback.
-Producing high quality reviews is hard, and reviewers will benefit from feedback on their reviews.
-Thus, while students benefit from reviews, reviewers (who also may be students) benefit from meta-reviews.
+Any use of peer-review must choose whether to include any grading or feedback on the review contents.
+We use the term _meta-review_ to refer to any feedback on a review (because feedback can be considered a review of a review).
+Feedback can take many forms: the author who received a review could report on whether the review was constructive or led to changes, course staff could formally grade reviews and return comments to the reviewer, or third parties could comment on the relative merits across a set of reviews.
+Which model makes sense depends on factors including the learning objectives for @IFPR, features of peer-review software, and course logitics (such as staff size relative to student population).

+Much of the group's discussion around meta-reviewing applies to peer-review in general, rather than only @IFPR.
+The @IFPR context is mostly relevant when considering whether reviews are sufficiently actionable to let students benefit from reviews to improve their own work.
+We describe both general design decisions around meta-reviews and those particular to @IFPR in this section.

-According to Ramachandran and Gehringer[cite](rg:auto-assess-rev-lsa) reviews consist of (1) summative, (2) problem detection, and (3) advisory content, and meta-reviews can point out to which degree a review contains each of these three types of contents.
+According to Ramachandran and Gehringer[cite](rg:auto-assess-rev-lsa) reviews consist of (1) summative, (2) problem detection, and (3) advisory content.
-Each of these types of review contents is valuable in its own way.
+Meta-reviews can report on each of these three types of contents, each of which is valuable in its own way.
-While summative contents can reflect a reviewer's understanding, problem detection content directly helps a student to identify opportunities for improvement, and advisory content points out in which ways students might improve.
+While summative contents can reflect a reviewer's understanding, problem detection content directly helps a student to identify opportunities for improvement, and advisory content points out ways in which students might improve.
-Meta-reviews can include information on whether a review was helpful, or on which parts of a review were helpful.
+Meta-reviews can include information on which parts of a review were constructive, and which led to actual changes.
+Meta-reviews written by authors of submissions can also include rebuttals to aspects of a
-This information can be provided by the students receiving the review, for example by highlighting each section of a review they found helpful.
-This kind of information can help to train reviewers to not submit "brain dumps" of everything that might possibly be wrong, but to provide valuable but concise reviews.
-Moreover, students can be asked to link subsequent changes to their artifacts to specific points in reviews, similar to how software developers provide commit messages that link code changes to bug reports.
-Given appropriate tool support, the information also can be inferred automatically, based on whether or how an student changed their artifact after reading the review, or based on whether or not the quality of the artifact improved after the student read the review.
-Finally, meta-reviews also can take the form of rebuttals, and they can allow students to challenge the aspects of a review they disagree with.
+review: in @IFPR, such rebuttals can arise when students are debating the requirements of an exercise through the review process (a healthy outcome relative to the goals of @IFPR).

 While one generally may prefer to eliminate low quality contents in reviews, in a pedagogical context also receiving some low quality review contents can be beneficial.